valmir-filho/snake-game-project/README.md

 - Install Python: First, ensure you have Python installed.
 You can download it from [python.org](https://www.python.org/downloads/);

-- Install Homebrew (macOS Only): If you’re using macOS and don’t have Homebrew, open the Terminal and run /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)";

-- Install Python (if not installed): If Python is not installed, open the Terminal and run (macOS Only) brew install python;

 - Verify Python Installation: Open your terminal (or Command Prompt) and run python3 --version;

 - Install Pygame: Now, install Pygame using pip.
 In the terminal, run pip3 install pygame;